regebro/supporting-python-3/source/intro.rst

 to move more quickly to enable your customers to move over to Python 3.

-If you are writing a package that other `developers` use, every day it doesn't support Python 3 is a day when you are blocking your users from porting, and a day when Python 3 users have to look for another package than yours.
-In this case you should really try to port immediately, and if you have dependencies that are not ported, then help port them first.
+If you are writing a package that other `developers` use, every day it doesn't support Python 3 is a day when you are blocking your users from using Python 3, and a day when Python 3 users have to look for another package than yours.
+In this case you should really try to add Python 3 support immediately, and if you have dependencies that does not support Python 3, then help with those first.

 ---------------------------------------------------------------------------
-What if I can't port right now?
+What if I can't switch right now?
 ---------------------------------------------------------------------------

 .. index:: trove classifier

-In any case all the packages `you` depend on need to be ported before you can port.
-Most packages that have been ported to Python 3 are listed on the CheeseShop under the "Python 3 packages" heading\ [#pypi3]_.
+In any case all the packages `you` depend on need support Python 3 before you can switch.
+Most packages that support Python 3 are listed on the CheeseShop under the "Python 3 packages" heading\ [#pypi3]_.
 That list is a list of all packages that includes ``"Programming Language :: Python :: 3"`` as a trove classifier in the package meta data.
-If your dependencies have not been ported it is a good idea to contact the maintainers of your dependencies to see what plans they have for porting.
+If your dependencies do not support Python 3 it is a good idea to contact the maintainers of your dependencies to see what plans they have for Python 3 support.
 Perhaps they do already support Python 3, but didn't update their meta data?
-Maybe they just didn't know anyone was waiting for a Python 3 port?
-Maybe you can help porting?
+Maybe they just didn't know anyone was waiting for Python 3 support?
+Maybe you can help?

-It's always a good idea to publish information on your plans for porting on your software's homepage or in the description of the package on the CheeseShop.
+It's always a good idea to publish information on your plans for Python 3 on your software's homepage or in the description of the package on the CheeseShop.
-Include a list of your dependencies that aren't ported.
+Include a list of your dependencies that are blocking you.
 That way your users can see if there is something they can help with.
 Open source all is about programmers helping each other; both using and contributing to each other's software.
-A porting effort is no different.
+Supporting Python 3 is no different.

-And even if you aren't porting right now, there are things you can do already.
+And even if you aren't switching right now, there are things you can do already.
-Chapter 3, :ref:`preparing-chapter` lists things you should change before porting, and Chapter 6 :ref:`improving-chapter` lists modern idioms in Python that you already can use, depending on what Python versions you need to support.
-To ease porting, many of the new functions and modules in Python 3 have been backported to Python 2.6 or Python 2.7, and the only thing that stops you from using this already is if you need to support older versions.
+Chapter 3, :ref:`preparing-chapter` lists things you should change before adding Python 3 support, and Chapter 6 :ref:`improving-chapter` lists modern idioms in Python that you already can use, depending on what Python versions you need to support.
+To ease the transition to Python 3, many of the new functions and modules in Python 3 have been backported to Python 2.6 or Python 2.7, and the only thing that stops you from using this already is if you need to support Python 2.5 or earlier.

 ---------------------------------------------------------------------------
 Python and its versions